-Dot Class-An instance of a particular set of binaries to create a particular type of Dot.
+Dot Class-An instance of a particular set of binaries to

 Dot Definition-This software entity contains enough information to instantiate an Application Media Package (a Dot) and pointers to location of Application Media Package content (Dot content).
 A Dot is defined by its dimensions and a set of four attributes called Dot components, as will be later described.
 A Dot Definition also defines access to Dot Web Conduit, which is a control element of a Dot and is a fully functional rendering element that can access available Internet content.